Goulash Communism: Internal affairs

-János Kádár came to power following the military intervention by the Soviet Union.
-In the immediate aftermath, many thousands of Hungarians were arrested.
+János Kádár came to power following Soviet military intervention.
+In the immediate aftermath, thousands of Hungarians were arrested.
 Eventually, 26,000 of these were brought before the Hungarian courts, 22,000 were sentenced and imprisoned, 13,000 interned, and 229 executed.
 Approximately 200,000 fled Hungary as refugees.
 Former Hungarian Foreign Minister Géza Jeszenszky estimated 350 were executed.
 Sporadic resistance and strikes by workers' councils continued until mid-1957, causing economic disruption.
 In the aftermath, Kádár made clear his break from the Rákosi government and sought to improve living conditions through reform.

 In 1962, six years after the Hungarian Revolution, the 8th Congress of the Hungarian Socialist Workers' Party declared the general amnesty of revolutionaries imprisoned since 1956.
 By 1963, most political prisoners from the 1956 Hungarian Revolution had been released.
-In 1968, the Central Committee approved the New Economic Mechanism, an act to reform the economics of Hungary.
-It influenced businesses, letting businesses grow in a horizontal integration instead of only vertical.
-In turn businesses were able to source their raw material and export excess product.
-The Act loosened central planning allowing businesses to have more say in their suppliers and economic decisions.
+In 1968, the Central Committee approved the New Economic Mechanism, an act to reform the economy of Hungary.
+It influenced businesses, letting businesses grow through horizontal integration instead of only vertical.
+In turn, businesses could source their raw material and export excess product.
+The Act loosened central planning, giving businesses more say in their suppliers and economic decisions.
 The New Economic Mechanism achieved the goal of raising living standards throughout the state.
 Throughout the majority of the 1960s and 1970s the people enjoyed more cultural freedoms and a reduction of ideological pressure from the state.
-Hungary's economic resources were mobilized to better satisfy consumer demand by providing a more extensive assortment of consumer goods.
-Some economic reform measures were introduced to integrate limited market mechanisms into the framework of the planned socialist economy.
+Hungary's economic resources were mobilized to satisfy consumer demand more effectively by providing a more extensive assortment of consumer goods.
+Some economic reform measures were introduced to integrate limited market mechanisms into the framework of the Soviet-style economy.
 An unfortunate result of this policy were rising economic stresses and high indebtedness which became evident by the late 1980s.

 Although there was no legal opposition, an illegal opposition group existed for about 20 years, the so-called Democratic Opposition (Hu: Demokratikus ellenzék) under close surveillance by the state apparatus.
 Its predecessor was the so-called Budapest School (Hu: Budapesti iskola).